cfe-lab/CFEIntact/docs/workflow.md

 fisher test based on ratio of G->A in ref -> query at these signatures.

-If there is enough evidence that the sequence is hypermutated (p-value <0.05) this step outputs the `APOBECHypermutationDetected` error code.
+If there is enough evidence that the sequence is hypermutated (p-value <0.05) this step outputs the `APOBECHypermutation` error code.

 ### Large deletion check